-Public Health - The purpose of this rotation is to provide the student with an overview of public health and COVID-19 pandemic health management issues.
+DO CLIN 837/937 Public Health (4 credit hours) - The purpose of this rotation is to provide the student with an overview of public health and COVID-19 pandemic health management issues.
 This course combines online learning with practical public health experiences, including case investigations.
-Students will receive a general introduction to COVID-19, pathogenesis, epidemiology, preparedness, messaging, testing/screening, handwashing/disinfection, personal protective equipment and quarantine.
-This rotation is not intended to transform the student into an expert, but rather to provide the student a survey of the discipline. \Currently offered only under distance learning accommodations.
+Students will receive a general introduction to COVID-19, pathogenesis, epidemiology, preparedness, messaging, testing/screening, handwashing/disinfection, personal protective equipment, and quarantine.
+This rotation is not intended to transform the student into an expert but rather to provide the student a survey of the discipline.

-Medical Spanish - The Medical Spanish clerkship rotation aims to introduce students to basic Spanish into common health encounters.
-Students will develop an understanding of the socio-cultural beliefs and practices and their impact on health and health care among Spanish-speaking populations.
+DO CLIN 836/936 Medical Spanish (4 credit hours) - The Medical Spanish clerkship rotation aims to introduce students to basic Spanish into common health encounters.
+Students will develop an understanding of the sociocultural beliefs and practices and their impact on health and health care among Spanish-speaking populations.
 This course will also show students how language-concordant health care improves health outcomes.
-Using Canopy, an online medical Spanish training program, students will learn Spanish vocabulary and comprehension for patient encounters.
-Students will write patient education handouts in Spanish and will have assigned readings on Latino health and culture. \Currently offered only under distance learning accommodations.
+Using an online medical Spanish training program, students will learn Spanish vocabulary and comprehension for patient encounters.
+Students will write patient education handouts in Spanish and will have assigned readings on Latino health and culture.